-Keywords:

-Academic procrastination

-Motivational beliefs

-Learning environment
+Keywords: Academic procrastination Motivational beliefs Learning environment COVID-19 Teacher education

+Procrastinación académica

+Formación inicial del profesorado

+Creencias motivacionales Entorno de aprendizaje

+Palabras clave:

 COVID-19

-Teacher education

-Palabras clave: Procrastinación académica Creencias motivacionales Entorno de aprendizaje COVID-19 Formación inicial del profesorado

-ABSTRACT

 The present study seeks to ascertain whether the academic procrastination of university pre-service teachers varied during the COVID-19 pandemic when compared to data collected from another sample (n = 794) taken before the pandemic, and the reasons that might explain this.
 910 pre-service teachers responded to the PASS scale, Academic Procrastination Scale, Unintentional Procrastination Scale, Active Procrastination Scale, and the New General Self-Efficacy Scale during the pandemic.
-The results reflect greater procrastination than for the pre-pandemic sample; 37.8% felt that their procrastination had increased due to the pandemic, which was more evident amongst women, whereas 8.7% reported having procrastinated less, displaying the highest level of self-efficacy.
+The results reflect greater procrastination than for the pre-pandemic sample; 37.8% felt that their procrastinated less, displaying the highest level of self-efficacy.
 In both instances, the most commonly alleged reasons were greater time management, together with changes they were forced to make in their study habits.
 We discuss the implications that might need to be considered when planning and organizing teaching, should a similar situation occur again.